Homeservenow/.github/.github/pull_request_template.md

 ### Debt
-(OPTIONAL): if you noticed or weren't able to tidy something up, mention it here
+(OPTIONAL): if you noticed or weren't able to tidy something up, mention it here.
+Please also consider creating a JIRA ticket for it to get addressed and to try quantify what benefit we get from fixing it

 ### Screenshots